Internal Family Systems & Parts-Work Therapy Perth

 Registered Counsellor

-Viola is a warm and compassionate therapist who creates a gentle, calming atmosphere where you can go at your own pace.
+Viola is an experienced IFS therapist with a warm and compassionate approach.
+Viola creates a gentle, calming atmosphere where you can go at your own pace.
 In her therapy room, there is no rush—she will meet you where you are, allowing you to be yourself without pressure.
-Viola’s approach is collaborative, helping you discover your insights and internal guidance, so you can build the confidence to thrive beyond our sessions.
+Viola helps you discover your internal guidance, so you can build the confidence to thrive beyond our sessions using Parts-work principles, characterising your parts and externalising them for greater control and understanding.

 Registered Counsellor